My cousin posted this photo on my Facebook wall the other day because she knew I would love it!

 Yet we as a family still have to function, I have to go grocery shopping and run errands.
 My children still deserve a sense of childhood so we still go to the playground and museums.
 I refuse to let my son become a caged animal because others are ignorant.
 I get the looks, the stares, I hear the comments under peoples breaths when Aidan begins to scream at the wrong moment.
 I’ve heard stories from other Autism parents of being asked to leave shopping malls by security because of meltdowns and children being kicked out of daycare facilities.
 This makes me SICK!

-Autism is an invisible disability, you cant look at a child and understand for a second what that child and their family goes through, yet for some reason it seems ok in our society for a person to be blatantly rude based on their own ignorance.
-SO to everyone my child annoys in public, to everyone who snickers, who stares, who doesn’t understand why I am comforting a screaming child instead of disciplining him….
-TOUGH, I will continue to live everyday, bringing him everywhere any normal child should be able to go….
-Because my motto is, There is no cure for Autism, Ignorance on the other hand has one… Education!
+Autism is an invisible disability, you cant look at a child and understands for a second what that child and their family go through, yet for some reason, it seems ok in our society for a person to be blatantly rude based on their own ignorance.
+SO to everyone my child annoys in public, to everyone who snickers, who stares, who doesn’t understand why I am comforting a screaming child instead of disciplining him… TOUGH, I will continue to live every day, bringing him everywhere any normal child should be able to go… Because my motto is, There is no cure for Autism, Ignorance, on the other hand, has one… Education!
 So stop judging everyone else around you and go educate yourself!